Set It Off (band): Musical style

-During Set It Off's early years the band fit into the pop punk genre exclusively, but they added R&B elements with Duality in 2014, and then they transitioned to pop rock.
-In 2015, Kerrang! magazine summarized the band's genre as pop rock.
-The band introduced more influences such as emo and hip hop beginning with 2019's Midnight.
+During Set It Off's early years the band fit into pop-punk and emo exclusively, but they added R&B elements with Duality in 2014.
+Vocalist Cody Carson cited Fall Out Boy, Panic! at the Disco, My Chemical Romance, and New Found Glory as their primary influences in the earlier years of the band.
+They transitioned to pop rock later on.
+In 2015, Kerrang! summarized the band's genre as pop rock.
+The band introduced hip hop beginning with 2019's Midnight.
+In 2023, the band said they would be returning to their pop-punk roots in their next album.